wald-tq/ui-router.github.io/_posts/2017-05-29-uirouter-for-angularjs-umd-bundles.md

 Add [`ui-router-core.js`](https://unpkg.com/@uirouter/core/_bundles/) from the [`@uirouter/core` package](https://github.com/ui-router/core)
 as well as [`ui-router-angularjs.js`](https://unpkg.com/@uirouter/angularjs@1.0.3/release/) from the [`@uirouter/angularjs` package](https://github.com/angular-ui/ui-router).

-### Backwards compatibility mono-bundle
+### Backward compatible mono-bundle

-For backwards compatibility reasons, we will continue to publish a monolithic bundle as [`angular-ui-router.js`](https://unpkg.com/@uirouter/angularjs/release/).
+For backwards compatibility, we will continue to publish a monolithic bundle as [`angular-ui-router.js`](https://unpkg.com/@uirouter/angularjs/release/).
 This bundle includes *both the core and angularjs code*.
+Existing users who rely on the `angular-ui-router.js` bundle do not have to change anything.
-However, this bundle is not compatible with many UI-Router plugins which depend on `@uirouter/core`.
+However, this bundle is not compatible with UI-Router plugins which depend on `@uirouter/core`.

 ### Webpack users

-Users of webpack (or any bundlers which use node module resolution) should not need to make any changes because of UMD bundles.
+Users of webpack (or any bundlers which use node module resolution) should not need to make any changes due to these bundle changes.
 Simply `require` or `import` from the [scoped package](/blog/uirouter-scoped-packages/) `@uirouter/angularjs` instead of from `angular-ui-router`.